JacksonBurns/fastprop/paper/paper.md

 # Limitations and Future Work
 ## Execution Time
-Execution is ultimately not a significant concern - dataset generation takes a huge amount of time relative to all training methods.
-Day to day speedup is nice and significant here, but again just a nice to have.
+Although `fastprop` is consistently around an order of magnitude faster to train than learned representations when using a GPU, execution time is a minor concern when considering the enormous labor invested in dataset generation.
+For day-to-day work it is convenient but the correctness of `fastprop`, especially on small datasets, is more important.
+Note that due to the large size of the FNN in `fastprop` it will typically be slower than Chemprop when training on a CPU since Chemprop uses a much smaller FNN and associated components.

-There is an obvious performance improvement to be had (both in training and inference) by reducing the number of descriptors used to a subset that are highly-weighted in the network.
+Regardless, there is an clear performance improvement to be had by reducing the number of descriptors to a subset of only the most important.
-Future work will address the possibility of reducing the required number of descriptors to achieve accurate predictions, which would shrink the required size of the network and remove the training limitation and remediate the inference limitation.
+Future work will address this possibility to decrease time requirements for both training by reducing network size and inference by decreasing the number of descriptors to be calcualted for new molecules.
-This has _not_ been done in this initial study for two reasons:
- 1. To emphasize the capacity of the DL framework to effecitvely perform feature selection on its own via the training process, de-emphasizing unimportant descriptors.
+This has _not_ been done in this study for two reasons: (1) to emphasize the capacity of the DL framework to effecitvely perform feature selection on its own via the training process, de-emphasizing unimportant descriptors; (2) as discussed above, training time is small compared ot dataset generation time.
- 2. Because the framework as it stands is already _dramatically_ faster than alternatives, and all existing modeling solutions are fast relative to the timescale of drug development where they are deployed (i.e. accuracy is more important than runtime).

-### Training
-The molecule representation is a series of scalars rather than a graph object, the memory consumption is lower, enabling larger batch sizes and thus faster training.

-This is also important because it means we can hopt faster.

-Because `fastprop` does not require message passing like many existing learned representations, all of the operations rqeuired to train the network are much faster.
-The limitation is that due to the large size of the molecular descriptor set, the neural network must also be large (primarily in height of hidden layers, rather than depth).
-This means that when training with a GPU `fastprop` will be much faster than learned representations, but when using a CPU it will generally be slower.

-### Inference
-Slow on inference, especially on virtual libaries which may number in the millions of compounds.
-Thankfully descriptor calclulation is embarassingly parallel, and in practice the number of descriptors needed to be calculated can be reduced once those which are relevant to the neural network are selected based on their weights.

-## Combination with Learned Representations
-This seems like an intuitive next step, but we shouldn't do it.
-_Not_ just slamming all the mordred features into Chemprop, which would definitely give good results but would take out the `fast` part (FNN would also have to be increased in size).
-`fastprop` is good enough on its own.
+## Coverage of Descriptors
+`fastprop` is fundamentally limited by the types of chemicals which can be uniquely described by the `mordred` package.
+Domain-specific additions which are not just derived from the descriptors already implemented will be required to expand its application to new domains.

+For example, in its current state `mordred` does not include any connectivity based-descriptors that reflect the presence or absence of stereocenters.
+While some of the 3D descriptors it implements could implicitly reflect sterochemistry, more explicit descriptors like the Stero Signature Molecular Descriptor [@stero_signature] may prove helpful in the future if re-implemented in `mordred`.

 ## Interpretability
-Shap.

-## Additional Descriptors
-The `mordredcommunity` featurization package could of course stand to have more features added that could potentially expand its applicability beyond the datasets listed here and improve the performance on those already attempted.
-Domain-specific additions which are not just derived from the descriptors already implemented will be required.

-### Stereochemical
-In its current state, the underlying `mordredcommunity` featurization engine does not include any connectivity based-descriptors that reflect the presence or absence of stereocenters.
-While some of the 3D descriptors it implements will inherently reflects these differences somewhat, more explicit descriptors like the Stero Signature Molecular Descriptor (see https://doi.org/10.1021/ci300584r) may prove helpful in the future.

-This is really just one named domain - any domain where there are bespoke descriptors could be added to `mordredcommunity`.

-### Charged Species

-### 3D Descriptors
- - already supported by `mordredcommunity` just need to find a good way to ingest 3D data or embed 3D conformers (cite some lit. like quantumscents for the latter point)
+Though not discussed here for the sake of length, `fastprop` already contains the functionality to perform feature importance studies on trained models.
+By using SHAP values [@shap] to assign a scalar 'importance' to each of the input features, users can determine which of the `mordred` descriptors has the largest impact on model predictions.
+Future studies will demonstrate this in greater detail.

 # Availability
  - Project name: fastprop